 Study abroad options

-Combining Food Science with an International Year offers the opportunity to study abroad at one of our partner universities in France or Spain for an extra year.
-You can transfer to this four year route in your first semester of study.
+Combining food science with an international year offers the opportunity to study abroad at one of our partner universities in France, Germany or Spain for an additional year.
+You can transfer to this route during your first year of study.